-There is no governing rule that says a bank or building society must increase their costs in line with the BoE base rate.
-But the signs are prevalent.
+There is no governing rule that says a lender must increase their costs in line with the BoE base rate.
+But the signs from many banks and building societies are prevalent.

-Some commentators predict we’ll not see the like of these low interest rates again in out lifetime:
+Some commentators predict we’ll not see the like of these low interest rates again in our lifetime:

-“record low deals on offer today will soon gone – possibly never to return.”
+“record low deals on offer today will soon be gone – possibly never to return.”

 Others suggest that by the end of 2015,